danielepusceddu/CPP-8/README.md

 ## CPP-8
-Chip-8 interpreter created with C++17 and SFML 2.5
+Chip-8 interpreter created with C++17.

 ### Compiling
+CPP-8 can be compiled to use SFML 2.5 or SDL2 as multimedia libraries.

+SDL2 is the default.
+Give a "-DCPP8_ENGINE=SFML" to cmake to compile for SFML.

 Compile in an appropriate build folder made in the root of the project so that the sound effect can be picked up.

 ```
 mkdir build
 cd build
-cmake ..
+cmake .. #Uses SDL2
+#cmake .. -DCPP8_ENGINE=SFML  #Uncomment this line to use SFML instead.
 make
 ```